SeRazon/pr-docs/README.md

 Documentation is licensed under the MIT License.

-Logo designed by Jimmy Cai, all rights reserved.
+PhiRecorder Team, all rights reserved.